agoldst/tex/README.md

 ## More

-I'm sporadically blogging about humanities TeXing at [humtex.wordpress.com](http://humtex.wordpress.com).
+I'm sporadically blogging about humanities TeXing on my personal blog at [andrewgoldstone.com](http://andrewgoldstone.com/blog/categories/tex).